 DIY Gardening 101: The Basics

-Depending on what you choose to plant, your garden will need specific amounts of sun, water, and care.
+Choose What to Plant Your garden will need specific amounts of sun, water, and care depending on what you choose to plant.
 Read up on the specifics and decide which plants suit your gardening situation.
 For example, if you have a shady yard, you probably won’t want to plant more sun-hungry plants.

-Once you’ve decided what and where you’re going to plant, it’s time to prepare the soil for planting.
+Prepare the Soil Once you’ve decided what and where to plant, it’s time to prepare the soil for planting.
 Several strategies will work just fine.
 If you’re using raised beds or pots, you can purchase topsoil, compost, and other fertilizers to fill your space.
-For planting straight into the ground, the soil will need to be tilled.
+The soil will need to be tilled for planting straight into the ground.
 It would be best to determine whether or not your soil is nutrient-rich enough to yield maximum growth.
 You can purchase a kit that will help you out with this.
 You can add compost or peat moss to your existing soil to improve its quality if needed.

 Follow the specific planting instructions for each plant.
 Each plant will have its specifications regarding depth, space between plants, and optimal planting times.